srid/naivete-me/src/pages/content.md

-> **Naiveté** is that intimate aspect of oneself that one usually keeps hidden away for fear of seeming foolish ... it is like being a child again, but with adult sensibilities, which means that one can separate out the distinction between being naïve and being gullible."
->
-> Some synonyms of **naiveté** are: _guileless, artless, simple, ingenuous, innocuous, unsophisticated, artless, frank, open_." -[source](https://actualfreedom.com.au/richard/selectedcorrespondence/sc-naivete.htm)

-## Various aspects

-Here we explore various aspects of naiveté.

 ### Naively open and sincere

 The usual modus operandi when investigating feelings is to be closed (and cunning), by predicting a particular way of doing it and framing oneself in that closed fashion.
 Since this is the only moment there is — and the future cannot be predestined — one might as well remain open (be naively open) to whatever pops up.
 Stay fascinatedly curious as to how this moment will unfold: whenever one is no longer feeling good, one can look at **whatever** that is, without needing to maintain a premonition about it.